MarcGonzalezMoratona/CelesteClassic/README.md

-# CelesteClassic - A Tribute to the Beloved Platformer
+# Celeste Classic - A Tribute to the Beloved Platformer

 Welcome to the Celeste Classic Homage Project!
 This is a 2D game developed in C++, paying tribute to the beloved platformer, Celeste Classic.
 During my Informatics Engineering Degree at Universitat Politècnica de Catalunya (UPC), my classmate Alex Bernabé Álvarez and I brought this project to life.